learn-co-curriculum/phase-0-html-tables-lab/README.md

 This tells our browser to interpret anything inside as part of the table.
 What makes up a table, exactly?
 A table is defined as having rows, columns, which create individual cells, as well as headers to label what each column is for.

 In HTML, we define these table components using individual elements that we nest inside our `table` tags.

-## Introduce the Table Row Tag
+### Introduce the Table Row Tag: `<tr>`

 It's important to note: order really matters when building a table in HTML!
 We're trying to display a two-dimensional table, but HTML is interpreted _line